xuanxuan03021/DTRNet_final_2/README.md

-# DBRNet
+# DTRNet
 We investigate the problem of generating appropriate disentangled representations that adjust for the selection bias precisely to estimate the individual treatment effect with continuous treatments.
-We propose a novel Disentangled and Balanced Representation Network (DBRNet) for ITE estimation with continuous treatments.
+We propose a novel Disentangled Representation Network (DTRNet) for ITE estimation with continuous treatments.
 DBRNet learns disentangled representations and controls the selection bias precisely.
 The architecture and some results of our model is as follows:

 ![model structure](./model_structure_2.png)